decentraland/old-documentation/_posts/blockchain-interactions/2018-01-09-create-a-dapp.md

 - [Decentraland-dapps](https://github.com/decentraland/decentraland-dapps): This is a higher level library with common modules for dApps.
 The modules in this library are built using `Decentraland-eth`.

+- [Decentraland UI](decentraland.ui.org): This library contains a selection of reusable UI elements that are included in Decentraland's projects.

 ## Sample dApps

 Below are links to the full code of several dApps that we built around Decentraland, these might help you build your own: